Annthrooposs/GitHubLearning/README.md

-# GitHubLearning
+# TODO list
-A simple app to learn to use GitHub
+A simple app to learn to use GitHub.
+It uses HTML5 and CSS3.

 ## Features
-* None
+* List of daily tasks